News and Notes from the Makers of Nexus | Sonatype Blog

 I can understand the first statement.
 People usually think "they are not big enough" for a repository manager when they haven't understood that running a repository manager yields benefits regardless of scale.

 It's the second statement that I find problematic.
 (First, it's *way* more than a caching HTTP proxy...
-Just saying that demonstrates that this person never bothered to try one out.)
-If someone has implemented a custom repository manager it suggests a certain amount of self-assuredness that is going to complicate things going forward.
-It suggests that whoever I'm talking to hasn't yet understood the value of focus and making pragmatic decisions about technology.
+Just saying that demonstrates this person never bothered to try one out.)
+If someone has implemented a custom repository manager, it suggests a certain amount of self-assuredness that will complicate things going forward.
+It suggests that whoever I'm talking to hasn't yet understood the value of focus and pragmatic decisions about technology.

-Here's an example: a few weeks ago I was talking to a colleague who works at a large, high-profile technology company (which will remain nameless).
-He was discussing some challenges they were having with builds.
-I suggested that they'd likely benefit from a repository manager.
-Understand that I'm not in sales, I don't get a commission, and that I wasn't even pushing Nexus Pro, I was suggesting that he take a look at Nexus OSS.
+Here's an example: a few weeks ago, I was talking to a colleague who works at a large, high-profile technology company (which will remain nameless).
+He discussed some challenges they had with builds.
+I suggested they'd likely benefit from a repository manager.
+Understand that I'm not in sales, I don't get a commission, and that I wasn't even pushing Nexus Professional (now known as Sonatype Nexus Repository), I suggested he look at Nexus OSS (now known as Sonatype Nexus Repository Community Edition).
 The conversation went something like this:

-Him: "Well, we're having a tough time figuring out how to manage releases and deployments We're mostly Java, and we use Chef for deployments.
-Our Chef deployments run the builds as well."
+Him: "Well, we're having a tough time managing releases and deployments.
+We're mostly Java, and we use Chef for deployments.
+Our Chef deployments also run the builds."

 Me: "You use Hudson or Jenkins, right?"